muthonimuriithi/flask-blog/README.md

 This is a personal blogging website where you can create and share your opinions and other users can read and comment on them. with a feature that displays random quotes to inspire your users.

-### Installation and setup
+## Installation and setup

 To view the app, open the live site link provided below on the README.
 Here is a run through of how to set up the application:

+* Here is the live link to the blog: https://bloggbless.herokuapp.com/

-1. Clone this repository using git clonehttps://github.com/muthonimuriithi/flask-blog.git, or downloading a ZIP file of the code.
+1. Clone this repository using git clonehttps://github.com/muthonimuriithi/flask-blog.git/ or downloading a ZIP file of the code.

 2. The repository, if downloaded as a .zip file will need to be extracted to your preferred location and opened